aliafshar/badinka/README.md

 View/Download source: [gen4.py](examples/gen4.py)
 ### Rendered prompt

-> Name some things in the sky, and their colour, in JSON
+> Name some things in the sky, and their color, in JSON

 ### Output (e.g.)